 Server logs record every request made to your website, including bot visits, user agents, response codes, and timestamps.
 This raw data provides unfiltered insights into crawler behavior.

-Traditional SEO tools show you rankings and traffic, but log analysis reveals the underlying technical health that drives those metrics.
+Traditional SEO tools show you rankings and traffic, but log analysis reveals the underlying technical health that can help explain those metrics.

 Different server configurations produce various log formats, each containing valuable SEO intelligence when properly analyzed.